CNES/lenapy/README.md

 * gohc_above(target) : idem for gohc

 ### xMask
 This class allows to deal with mask.
-Input is a DataArray, a DataSet, or a file name containing a DataSet
+Input is a DataArray, a DataSet, or a file name containing a DataSet.

-###Methods :
+### Methods :
 * set : specify the name of the field to use in a DataSet, the list of values to be consideerd as unmasked data, and a flag to use the complementary of the mask
 * regrid : specify the grid to resample the mask
 * val : return the mask itself, according to parameters used in set and regrid.